rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 [[/screens/git02.png]]

-It's pretty handy to have this checkout be persistent, though, so you can reference it later.
+It's pretty handy to have this checkout be persistent so you can reference it later.
 So, type this:

 ````bash
 $ git checkout -b upstream-master